 Archaeologists can also give us more direct information in our research.
 In this video, Boston City Archaeologist Joe Bagley discusses how they came to discover a grave marker for Sarah Barker.
 Sarah was only a few weeks old when she died in April 1687.
 No record of her birth can be found at Boston.
 This marker is the only evidence that she ever lived.
 The city website shows more about the archaeologist’s office.

 Take the time to look for archaeologists in the areas where your ancestors lived.
 My friend John is an archaeologist and has worked on many interesting projects, including one that last year excavated three ships in Alexandria, Virginia.
 The dig eventually revealed more than 100,000 artifacts.
-You can read more about the Robinson Landing dig in this New York Times article.
+You can read more about the Robinson Landing dig in the New York Times.